-BMI (Broadcast Music, Inc.) is a music performing right organization (PRO).
+BMI Music License (Broadcast Music, Inc.) is a music performing right organization (PRO).
 It represents more than 1.1 million songwriters, composers, and music publishers from different music genres.
-PROs collect license fees from businesses that play music from the songwriters and singers they represent.
-The establishments required to license music include websites, retail stores, televisions and radio stations, nightclubs, hotels, bars, restaurants, public establishments, and internet or mobile technologies.
+PROs collect license fees from businesses that play songs from the songwriters and singers they represent.
+The establishments required to pay licensing fees for the music that include websites, retail stores, televisions and radio stations, nightclubs, hotels, bars, restaurants, public establishments, and internet or mobile technologies.

 BMI is a music licensor tasked with collecting licensing fees later distributed as royalties to the artists they represent.
-If you are looking to publicly play copyrighted music, you need to obtain a license from the PRO.
-You can’t play copyrighted music publicly without a license.
-The copyright law insists that enterprises must obtain permission from songwriters, composers, and artists before they can publicly play their music.
+If you are looking to publicly play copyrighted music, you need to obtain a performing license from the PRO.
+You can’t play copyrighted music publicly without these licenses.
+The copyright law insists that enterprises must obtain permission from songwriters, composers, and artists before they can publicly play songs.

 Copyrights are classified under intellectual property law.
-They protect creative content and creative expression, including books, movies, songs, drawings, photographs, and software codes.
+They protect creative content and creative expression, including books, movies, million musical works, drawings, photographs, and software codes.
 The copyrights are obtained to prevent unfair use of said material and offer financial compensation to the copyright owners.
 The BMI music license fee keeps the artists in the business and helps them keep creating content.

 BMI licensing costs for an average establishment